Elementary Grades 1-4

 A Growing School

-First, second and third grade applications are now being accepted for the 2018-19 school year.
+First, second, third, and fourth grade applications are now being accepted for the 2019-20 school year.
 Each consecutive year we will add another grade.
 We use a rolling admissions process.
-Tuition assistance deadlines have passed for the 2018-2019 school year so financial aid applications will now be reviewed on a case-by-case basis.
 The tuition assistance process for the 2019-2020 school year opens October 15th, 2018.

 First grade is the the beginning of an eight-year journey of academic, artistic, practical, and social learning.
 The teacher takes great care to create opportunities for each student to experience him or herself as a natural learner in each of these areas.
 The core principle behind this work is our view of child development, one that recapitulates the development of human consciousness.
 Six and seven year olds experience themselves as integrated completely into the world, and so our approach at this age is completely wholistic.
 First graders are taught all of their academic subjects through story, poetry, movement, drawing, painting, modeling, and music, and in such a way as to reflect to the children their experience of the world.
 In this way they feel that their learning is completely natural, allowing them to remain open to all that is brought to them by their teachers without anxiety or undue pressure.
 This atmosphere sets the foundation for a healthy and sustainable approach to life-long learning.

 An important task of the first grade is to develop into a community of learners who support each other and work well as a group, as these children will stay together with their teacher for a number of years.
 This continuity gives children the opportunity to build deep bonds over time and it allows teachers to understand their students in ways that would be impossible over the course of only one year.
 The depth of relationship ensures a targeted and specific approach for each child and each class, ensuring that children receive an education that meets both the requirements of the curriculum and the needs of each child.